 - Because our goal is to increase access to innovation culture with underrepresented populations, we strongly encourage diversity of race and gender in student teams.

-- December 3, 2020: Kickoff event from 4–5 PM PT for educators providing an overview of the event, joined by special guest speaker Dr. Jennifer Williams.
+- December 3, 2020: Kickoff event (recording and slides) from 4–5 PM PT for educators providing an overview of the event, joined by special guest speaker Dr. Jennifer Williams (@JenWilliamsEdu), author of ISTE book Teach Boldly: Using Edtech for Social Good and co-founder of #TeachSDGs.

 - January 14, 2021–April 30, 2021: Educators work with their students using the Pactful app through the three stages of design thinking and a classroom pitch event.
 Educators will be invited to virtual webinars from 4–5 PM PT to support their ongoing efforts.
 Webinars will be recorded and archived for later viewing if you are unable to attend.